-Furthermore, in the merit of our sincere forgiveness, G-d acts generously toward us, forgiving our transgressions and granting us material and spiritual bounty. - Rabbi Moshe Yaakov Wisnefsky
+Furthermore, in the merit of our sincere forgiveness, G-d acts generously toward us, forgiving our transgressions and granting us material and spiritual bounty.
+(Likutei Sichot, vol. 28, pp. 138-144) - Rabbi Moshe Yaakov Wisnefsky

 CHANUKAH BLESSINGS

 Kozhnitzer Maggid

 "Hashem said to Moshe, 'Make yourself a burning one and place it on a pole (nes) and it will be that anyone who had been bitten will look at it and live.'"
 (21:8)